seandstewart/bardly/pending/tragedies/timon-of-athens/11-player.md

 Not seldom, nor no slight cheques, when I have
 Prompted you in the ebb of your estate
 And your great flow of debts.
 My loved lord,
-Though you hear now, too late—yet now's a time—
+Though you hear now, too late--yet now's a time--
 The greatest of your having lacks a half
 To pay your present debts. /